 How to write an accessibility statement

-• Convert the audit report to a list of issues in the correct format for a statement.
+- Convert the audit report to a list of issues in the correct format for a statement.

-• Add the issues to the template.
+- Add the issues to the Defra Sample accessibility statement template (docx).

-• Add a short plain language summary of the impact of the issues.
+- Add a short plain language summary of the impact of the issues.

-• Add contact and feedback details for users to report issues and get help.
+- Add contact and feedback details for users to report issues and get help.

-• Complete the other required parts of the template.
+- Complete the rest of the template.

-• Publish on the site in HTML and arrange a review date
+- Publish on the site in HTML and arrange a review date

-Steps you should follow
+Detailed steps you should follow

 There's a short accessibility statement training presentation (pptx) that you can read in addition to this guidance.